ayoayco/notes/WebDev/JavaScript & Node.js/functions.md

 }
 ```

-this will also not work
+This will also not work
-this is just an anonymous function set to a variable.
+This is just an anonymous function set to a variable.
 ```js
 anonfunc('nope');